drewcrawford/drewcrawford.github.io/rust/index.md

 # Reference Types

 In Swift a reference type is declared with `class`.
 Rust does not really have a notion of this.
 Instead, there are three "reference wrappers" that turn a value type into a reference type.
+These "wrappers" are part of the standard library, not part of the language itself.

 Note that in all cases, you get reference semantics *by wrapper*, so this is something that the *user* of the type does, not specified by the *type itself*.
 Whereas in Swift `class` causes the *type itself* to be a reference.
 In Rust, over here we can use something as a reference type with a wrapper, and somewhere else we can use it as a value type without a wrapper.
 Value types are fundamental; reference types are glued on the top.